Note: This is the third in a series of Lifecycle Planning articles for every age group.

 The 40s represent more of the same financial challenges and opportunities for many people.
 A decade later, however, they may be even more intense.
 For example:

-- You and your spouse have both climbed the corporate ladder to upper-management positions and your combined household income is now in the comfortable six-figure range.
+- You and your spouse may have both climbed the success ladder to upper-management positions and your combined household income is now in the comfortable six-figure range.

 - However, your expenses have climbed right along with your income.
 You recently moved into your dream home, which nearly doubled your monthly mortgage, and your teenage kids will soon be driving (now that’s a scary thought!) and then headed off to college — another large looming expense.

 - In addition, you are also helping support your aging parents, who have had to move into an assisted living facility.
 Thus, you have joined the “sandwich generation” of Americans responsible for raising kids and supporting parents at the same time.

 - You also realize that saving money for retirement should be a top financial priority during this life stage.
 However, with all your current expenses, you and your spouse are having a hard time setting aside money in your 401(k) plans each pay period.